brianhallerweb/UlanMedia/README.md

 type) of each spreadsheet.
 For example, p_widgets_for_one_campaign means a spreadsheet where each row is a p_widget in one particular campaign.

+## Starting the development environment

+## Starting the production environment

 ## Detailed information on each report type

 ### campaigns for all campaigns